Chaste/Chaste/README.txt

 file docs/INSTALLATION.txt provides a comprehensive guide on how to install these external tools.

-Chaste is distributed under the GNU Lesser General Public License.
+Chaste is distributed as open source software under the 3-clause BSD licence.
+For full details see the file docs/Copying.pdf.
-The text of this licence is distributed in the file docs/Copying.txt.
 Chaste uses various third party libraries which have their own licences.
 For details of these licences and the impact they may have on your use of Chaste please see docs/Licences.html.

 Chaste includes a complete test suite covering all the source code.
-The easiest way to use existing source codes is to create a test file which can call upon any of the source files, scons will build this file for you and handle all of the dependencies and library
+The easiest way to use existing source codes is to create a test file which can call upon any of the source files.
+The Chaste build system can build this file for you and handle all of the dependencies and library calls, e.g. scons test_suite=projects/example/test/TestHello.hpp
-calls: e.g.
-scons test_suite=projects/example/test/TestHello.hpp

 We suggest you use the projects directory in this manner to store your